nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-06-30-upgrading-from-tfs-2008-and-wss-v3-0-with-sftsv2-to-tfs-2010-and-sf-2010-with-sftsv3/index.md

 ---
 title: Upgrading from TFS 2008 and WSS v3.0 with SfTSv2 to TFS 2010 and SF 2010 with SfTSv3
+description: "Upgrade your TFS 2008 and WSS v3.0 to TFS 2010 and SF 2010 with our detailed guide.
+Streamline your process and enhance your team's productivity today!"
 date: 2011-06-30
 creator: Martin Hinshelwood
 id: "3279"